canonical/kafka-operator/docs/how-to/h-integrate-alerts.md

 </details>

 Save this model under `grafana/dashboards/kafka_cluster.json`, and push your changes to the remote repo.
-Then, switch to the `cos` model if needed and specify the path to the dashboard with the corresponding configuration option:
+Then, switch to the `<cos-model>` model if needed and specify the path to the dashboard with the corresponding configuration option:

 ```
 juju config cos-config grafana_dashboards_path=grafana/dashboards